 The Lord Jesus said to Sister Faustina: “At three o’clock implore My mercy, especially for sinners; and, if only for a brief moment, immerse yourself in My Passion, particularly in My abandonment at the moment of agony.
 This is the hour of great mercy for the whole world” (Diary 1320).

-Immediately, it needs to be explained that what is meant here is not sixty minutes but the moment of Jesus’ agony on the cross, therefore – the prayer at 3pm.
+Immediately, it needs to be explained that what is meant here is not sixty minutes but the moment of Jesus’ agony on the cross, therefore – the 3 o clock prayer.

 It is frequently written and said that the Chaplet to the Divine Mercy must be said at 3 pm and that the Chaplet said at that time has a special power.
 It is thought so due to lack of knowledge of the devotion to the Divine Mercy in the forms conveyed by Sister Faustina and maybe due to the need for a ready-made wording of the prayer.

 The prayer at the Hour of Mercy is a separate form of devotion to the Divine Mercy.
 Jesus associated a specific promise with it and He also said how it should be said.
 He never mentioned that the Chaplet to the Divine Mercy should be said at that hour.

 Reccommended 3 o clock prayer at the Hour of Mercy